TO WHOM MUCH IS GIVEN, MUCH WILL BE REQUIRED.

 My Long-Term Goals

-• Bridges academic study with lived experience
+• Bridges academic theology with everyday faith practice

 WHAT I AM READING